skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

    \alpha^2 = 1 + \frac{dt}{\tau} (T_0 - T(t)),

-where :math:`dt` and :math:`\tau` is the MD step and coupling parameter, respectively.
+where :math:`dt` and :math:`\tau` is the MD step and the coupling parameter, respectively.
-Coupling parameter determines how strongly the system and the bath have coupling.
+The coupling parameter determines how strongly the system and the bath have coupling.

 +------------------------+----------------------------------------------------+-----------+
 | Keywords               | Work                                               | Default   |